gilmoreorless/double-30-overs/src/index.md

 In order to find the answer, I graphed out a 100-innings rolling average, to give a better indication of trends over time.

-<odi-graph rolling-avg="true" innings-points="false">IMAGE: A graph showing a rolling average average halfway mark as described in the next paragraph.</odi-graph>
+<odi-graph rolling-average="true" innings-points="false">IMAGE: A graph showing a rolling average average halfway mark as described in the next paragraph.</odi-graph>

 This shows a few more peaks and troughs, reaching a lowest point of 27.5 overs in 2002, then jumping up to 29.4 overs in 2004.
 After another drop to 28.3 overs in 2006, the rolling average remained relatively stable between 29.1 and 29.4 overs for many years.
 Since the beginning of 2013, the scoring rate has significantly increased, bringing the average for the most recent 100 innings (which reached 50 overs) up to 30.5 overs – the highest it’s ever been.